 These procedures are reviewed at least annually and approved by the Trust or appropriate local board.
-Copies of these procedures and supporting materials, such as Keeping Children Safe in Education (Department for Education, September 2024), are available in the staffroom and on the school's website.
-Hard copies may be requested from the school office.
+Copies of these procedures and supporting materials, such as Keeping Children Safe in Education (Department for Education, September 2024), are available via request and on the school's website.